BradHutchings/Mmojo-Server/deploy/Debian-Ubuntu-Pi/01-Prerequisites.md

 **Skip Ahead:**
 - [02.
 Prepare Debian](02-Prepare-Debian.md)

+*When you are finished with this step, proceed to the next step using the **Proceed** links at the bottom of this page.*

+---
 ### Requirements
 This recipe deploys Mmojo Server on a single, stand-alone PC or laptop running a Debian based Linux operating system:
 - x86_64 or AARCH64 (ARM64) CPU.